Uvira: Kwilu rebellion

-Post-rebellion developments
+Post-rebellion

 In 1971, Uvira was designated as the administrative center for the South Kivu District.
 It attracted a mix of populations, including civil servants, many of whom regarded their postings as temporary and often undesirable due to Uvira's lack of amenities, entertainment options, and basic infrastructure.
 At the same time, it became a destination for youth migrating from surrounding rural areas, drawn by the hope of employment and a better standard of living.
 For many young migrants, both educated and uneducated, rural life had become increasingly untenable.
 Those with some schooling often felt unsuited for agricultural work, while others with no formal education still aspired to urban livelihoods, even in Uvira's semi-urban setting.
 However, opportunities for formal employment were scarce.
 A limited number of industrial jobs existed, including those at the cotton factory (formerly Agricokivu, later Onaritex), fishing operations, small-scale construction, and workshops operated by the Catholic diocese.
 Petty trade was also difficult to enter due to high startup costs and limited capital access.